 - Improve the functionality of our brain: Studies suggest that students who eat dark chocolate before an exam perform better.
 The compounds found in dark chocolate increase the flow of blood to the brain which enhances memory, attention span, problem-solving skills and reaction time.
 It also boosts the production of the chemical endorphin which is known to make you feel happy and boost your mind.

-- Cancer Prevention: Research has also shown that the compound flavonoid found in dark chocolate or cocoa helps to prevent cell damage and even has the ability to repair damaged cells and inhibits the growth of tumors.
+- Cancer Prevention: Research has also shown that the compound flavonoid found in dark chocolate or cocoa helps to prevent cell damage and even has the ability to repair damaged cells and inhibit the growth of tumours.

-- Skin Health: Minerals and flavonoids present in dark chocolate provide many skin health benefits including protection from sun damage, preventing premature aging, promoting cell growth, heals skin, and reduces stress and inflammation.
+- Skin Health: Minerals and flavonoids present in dark chocolate provide many skin health benefits including protection from sun damage, prevention of premature aging, promotion of cell growth, healing skin, and reducing stress and inflammation.